-This summer, the main attraction is the Guardians of the Seeds, an exhibit of giant troll sculptures made from recycled wood by Danish artist Thomas Dambo.
+Currently, the main exhibit is the Guardians of the Seeds, an exhibit of giant troll sculptures made from recycled wood by Danish artist Thomas Dambo.
 Kids will absolutely love seeing these trolls and discovering their secret message.
 This exhibit is included in admission but be sure to get your tickets in advance!

-Kids are also free on Wednesdays in July and August 2021 as part of the L.L.
-Bean Free Kids Days.
-Be sure to check the website calendar for other special events and exhibits.
+Be sure to check the website calendar for special events and exhibits.

 Stop at the Boothbay Railway Village